imminent-tuba/thesis/README.md

 sudo make install
 ```
 Now the instance has node and npm installed
+The instance needs MongoDB.
+Install it with [this](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-amazon/) guide.

 ### Contributing
 To start the server using the babel transpiler and nodemon, run